lasbec/SimpleChords/Readme.md

+# What is it for

 This Project is meant to serve a simple subset of Markdown to write songs with guitar chords.
 Of course the core bit is to translate such files into Html or other richer formats.
-The style is editable separatedly independet of the content.
+The style should editable separatedly independet of the content.

 I'm still looking for fonts that make it easy to distinguish guitar chords: